SakshamPatsaria/Project-4-Workflow-Automation-with-Zapier/README.md

 # Project-4-Workflow-Automation-with-Zapier
-Automating the process of sending a confirmation mail when a new appointment is booked
+Automating the process of booking an appointment and sending a confirmation mail when a new appointment is booked